Convergence of local times of stochastic processes associated with resistance forms: Examples

 \subsubsection{Critical Galton-Watson trees}

 Let $W=(W_{t})_{0 \leq t \leq 1}$ be the normalized Brownian excursion.
-The random real tree $\mathcal{T}^{2W}$ is called the continuum random tree (CRT) introduced by Aldous.
+The random real tree $\mathcal{T}^{2W}$ is the continuum random tree (CRT) introduced by Aldous.
 In \cite{Aldous_93_The_continuum}, he showed that the properly scaled contour functions of Galton-Watson trees with the finite variance offspring distribution converge to $2W$, and this result is extended to Galton-Watson trees with possibly infinite variance offspring distribution in \cite{Duquesne_03_A_limit}.
-The convergence of the contour functions leads the convergence of the Galton-Watson trees in the Gromov-Hausdorff-Prohorov topology (see Corollary \ref{convergence of trees}), and the convergence of trees yields the convergence of random walks on the trees.
-Moreover, in \cite[Section 4.1]{Andriopoulos_23_Convergence}, the convergence of associated local times is proved thorough detailed calculations about the equicontinuity of the local times.
+The convergence of the contour functions leads to the convergence of the Galton-Watson trees in the Gromov-Hausdorff-Prohorov topology (see Corollary \ref{cor: convergence of trees}), and the convergence of trees yields the convergence of random walks on the trees.
+Moreover, in \cite[Section 4.1]{Andriopoulos_23_Convergence}, the convergence of associated local times is proved through detailed calculations about the equicontinuity of the local times.
 In this section, we provide another proof of this convergence by estimating volumes of balls in the Galton-Watson trees.

-\begin{assum} Let $p$ be a probability measure on $\mathbb{Z}_{+}$ such that the mean of the distribution $p$ is $1$, $p(0)>0$ and $p$ is aperiodic.
+\begin{assum} Let $p$ be a probability measure on $\mathbb{Z}_{+}$ such that the mean of the distribution $p$ is $1$, $p(0)>0$ and $p$ is aperiodic, that is, the greatest common divisor of the set $\{ n : p(n) >0 \}$ is $1$.
 Moreover there exists $\alpha \in (1,2]$ such that $p$ belongs to the domain of attraction of an $\alpha$-stable law, which means that there exists an increasing sequence $(B_{n})$ of positive numbers such that